How to Fine-Tune Small Language Models (SLMs) Locally (April 2026): Training Your Own AI

 - RAM: 32GB System RAM minimum (64GB recommended).

-- Storage: 1TB NVMe SSD (Datasets need fast read speeds).
+- Storage: 1TB NVMe SSD for fast dataset tokenization.

 The Software Stack: Axolotl and Unsloth